steavot/apres-ski/DESIGN.md

 * haskell,rust,ruby,scala... you get the picture.

 # Unknowns...
-Things I need to google.
+Things I need to work out/google.

-* how docker in docker works
-* getting tmux running inside a container
-* find all the vim plugins needed to have a setup equivalent to an ide.
+* See [issues](www.github.com/steavot/dev-envs/issues) for WIBNIs and unresolved problems.

 # Potential problems with this

+**These have largely been resolved but kept here for prosterity...**

 * [python3.7-alpine](https://github.com/docker-library/python/blob/c5afee6efc8512af143b960d82b938bde623943f/3.7/alpine3.8/Dockerfile) has A LOT of setup in there, between `FROM alpine` and the end of the file.
   * This current model suggest lifting most of that into our python-dev.
 That's a lot of stuff to maintain (or more accurately: to sufer from not being maintained).